Curry Leaf

 Look For

-- Vibrant green color with no yellowing or browning on leaflets
+- Vibrant dark green color without yellowing or brown spots

 Avoid